 The United Kingdom, which must undertake a major renewal of its electricity generation facilities, adopted the Climate Change Act in 2008 and established a market model that is consistent with that policy (comprising a Carbon Price Floor, Contracts for Difference, capacity market, and consideration of a regulated asset base model for new nuclear generation facilities).

-Electricity in France accounts for just over 12% of CO(1) emissions (41%(1) at the international level).
+Electricity in France accounts for just over 12% of CO2 (1) emissions (41%(1) at the international level).
 France’s Climate and Energy Act of 8 November 2019 places the reduction of greenhouse gas emissions at the heart of French energy policy.
 The goal is now “to become carbon-neutral by 2050 by cutting greenhouse gas emissions more than sixfold”.

 France’s Multi-Year Energy Programme (Programmation Pluriannuelle de l’Énergie, PPE), which lists the broad outlines of French energy policy, sets out a ten-year vision, which is vital for major industrial players.